 Also called, glucose-fructose or isoglucose

 High fructose corn syrup (HFCS) is a liquid sweetener made from cornstarch (maize starch).
+It is made up of different proportions of glucose and fructose, depending on its intended use.

 The first stage of production of HFCS involves hydrolysis or breakdown of the cornstarch, using water and enzymes to produce corn syrup which is composed of over 90% liquid glucose.
 The main ingredient in corn syrup is glucose and that is why it’s also called glucose syrup.